← Back to Blog

 10. Negotiate with Your Childcare Provider

-Add it all up: Use our Childcare Cost Calculator to model different scenarios and see how combining these strategies affects your total annual childcare spend.
-Even small changes can add up to hundreds of pounds saved per year.
+Add it all up: Use our Childcare Cost Calculator to plug in different scenarios and see how combining these tips changes your total annual spend.
+Even small adjustments can add up to hundreds saved per year.

 The Bottom Line